 Pay a $90.00 Administrative Fee

-Inmates cannot be in custody on violent related charges, sex related charges
+Inmates cannot be in custody on sex and/or violent related charges

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.